awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

-# Git with AWS CodeCommit Tutorial<a name="getting-started"></a>
+# Getting Started with Git and AWS CodeCommit<a name="getting-started"></a>

 If you are new to Git and CodeCommit, this tutorial helps you learn some simple commands to get you started\.
-If you are already familiar with Git, you can skip this tutorial and go to [CodeCommit Tutorial](getting-started-cc.md)\.
+If you are already familiar with Git, you can skip this tutorial and go to [Getting Started with CodeCommit ](getting-started-cc.md)\.

 In this tutorial, you create a repository that represents a local copy of the CodeCommit repository, which we refer to as a local repo\.